Best daily deals

 9.0

-The Sony LinkBuds made a big splash earlier this year, with a unique ring-shaped design to keep you in touch with your surroundings without relying on a transparency mode.
+The Sony LinkBuds made a big splash with a unique ring-shaped design to keep you in touch with your surroundings without relying on a transparency mode.
 But there’s a new LinkBuds in town, and it’s following that up by… leaving it all behind.
 The Sony LinkBuds S is a conventional pair of wireless earbuds, for better and worse.

 We spent a week with the LinkBuds S to see if dropping its predecessor’s shortcomings justifies losing what makes it unique.